cestastanford/hdlab-web/about/index.md

 <hr>

-If you have questions about our research projects or would like to discuss a collaboration, contact Dan Edelstein or Nicole Coleman.
-For questions about the Graduate Research Fellowship program, contact Maria Comsa.
-For questions about the visualization toolset, Palladio, contact the Project Coordinator, Mark Braude.
+If you have questions about our research projects or would like to discuss a collaboration, contact the lab's research director, <a href="mailto:cncoleman@stanford.edu">Nicole Coleman</a>.

 {% include contact-gallery.html %}